ameksike/cep.muslan.gateway/server.express/README.md

-# EXPRESS MONGODB REST Gateway Demo Project
+# EXPRESS MONGODB RESTful API Gateway Demo Project
-It is a demo written on JavaScript over NodeJS for REST API Server.
-Is very simple project with one used Express, MongoDB.
+It is a demo written on JavaScript over NodeJS for RESTful API Server.
+Is very simple project with one used: Express, MongoDB.

 # install steps
 - git clone https://github.com/ameksike/cep.muslan.gateway.git